High Quality Links purple

 First, make a list of publications that are relevant to your industry and have a high authority.

-Start by searching on Google for key phrases related to your industry along with terms like "top blogs," "top news sites," or "industry publications."
+Start by searching Google for key phrases related to your industry, such as "top blogs," "top news sites," or "industry publications."

 Reach out to them

-You can use the target publication’s social media pages—such as LinkedIn and Twitter—to find contact information if you can’t find it on their website.
+You can use the target publication’s social media pages, such as LinkedIn and X (formerly Twitter), to find contact information if you can’t find it on their website.

 Once you know which publications you want to target, write a concise, engaging pitch that clearly explains the value of your story.